rhdtownsend/gyre/doc/source/user-guide/gyre-fundamentals/stretched-string.rst

-that a root of the discriminant function must lie in the interval :math:`(\sigma_{j},\sigma_{j+1})` --- we have *bracketed* a root. :numref:`fig-discrim-brackets` illustrates the process of bracket scanning for a frequency grid comprising :math:`M=32` uniformly spaced points, covering the same range as in :numref:`fig-discrim-func`.
+that a root of the discriminant function must lie in the interval :math:`(\sigma_{j},\sigma_{j+1})` --- we have *bracketed* a root. :numref:`fig-discrim-brackets` illustrates the process of bracket scanning for a frequency grid comprising :math:`M=32` points, distributed uniformly in :math:`\sigma` across the same range as plotted in :numref:`fig-discrim-func`.
 This figure highlights five brackets containing the five roots identified previously.

 .. _fig-discrim-brackets: